andrvss/andrvss/README.md

 - 🧑🏽‍💻 iOS Developer at Banco PAN.

+- 🎓 Sistemas de Informação at Impacta Tecnologia.

-- 📚 Instituto PROA, 2* period of 2022.
+- 💻 Instituto PROA, Web Developer Java on the 2* period of 2022.

-- 🔍 You can find all my social media right below.
+- 🔍 You can find all my social media right below, use it for contact and more infos.
 ⠀⠀

 ##